 I’m Tom, an engineer living in San Francisco.
 I’m originally from Liverpool, England; I’ve also lived in China and Thailand.

-I work for a series-B startup called Primer.ai, building a self-writing Wikipedia.
+I work for a series-C startup called Primer.ai, building a self-writing Wikipedia.
 Prior to that, I worked for an analytics startup within SAP, for which I was the lead engineer (it started out as just me on the engineering side and grew to a team of 9).

 I began coding on a Commodore 64, later falling in love with Amigas and becoming really good at QBasic.
 Then I started experimenting with assembly on a PIC-16C84, and programming compilers in C, making robots, getting into amateur rocketry, and other nerd pursuits.

 During this time I developed a very diverse set of skills, and also helped found and run Hong Kong’s first hackerspace, Dim Sum Labs.
 I also got a HAM radio license!
-In 2010 I began working on a number of small startups, which all failed, but also working on algorithms that in 2013 led me to launch a funded startup using AI to revolutionize law.

-Building stuff takes up most of my free time; genuinely I want to make the first AGI and work towards that constantly.
+Building stuff takes most of my free time; genuinely I want to make the first AGI and work towards that constantly.
 Outside of geeky stuff I enjoy nature and hikes in CA’s wonderful state parks, BBQs, camping, gothic culture, roleplaying, playing guitar and piano (…badly), puns, British comedy TV, collecting gems, board games, electronic music (and DJing …badly) and in general not taking things too seriously.

 If you’d like to hear my voice for some reason, I was interviewed for a podcast.